BME-SmartLab/GNN-Fault-Forecasting/README.md

 <b>
   R. Lovas, E. Rigó, D. Unyi, B. Gyires-Tóth

-  Explainable GNN-based Approach to Fault Forecasting in Cloud Service Debugging (under review)
+  Explainable GNN-based Approach to Fault Forecasting in Cloud Service Debugging
 </b>

 If you need more data, code or information about our work, please contact the corresponding author: Róbert Lovas (robert.lovas (at) sztaki.hu)